Prevents or treats osteoporosis (weak bones).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, kidney stones, ulcers, heartburn, trouble swallowing, or any other kind of stomach or digestive problems.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, kidney stones, stomach ulcers, heartburn, or any other stomach or bowel problems.
+Tell your doctor if you have a mineral imbalance or trouble absorbing minerals in your stomach (malabsorption syndrome).
+Also tell your doctor if you smoke or drink alcohol.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.